chriistinahu/around-the-world/README.md

 `./main <AIRPORTS_FILE> <ROUTES_FILE> <SOURCE_ID> <DEST_ID> <LANDMARK_ID>`

-In order to run each of the traversals individually, please run `make run_traversal` and follow the following order of arguments:
+In order to run each of the traversals individually, please run `make run_traversal` (where `traversal` is the traversal name) and follow the following order of arguments:

 `make run_traversal`